About

 This knowledge informs my therapeutic practice, is shared at conferences, and is taught through the body of wisdom known as The Five Pillars of Medicine.

-Academically, I hold a BA in Anthropology, Linguistics, Philosophy, and Psychology, with an Honours degree in Transpersonal Psychology and Philosophy, as well as a Diploma in Integral Coaching.
+Academically, I hold a BA in Anthropology, Linguistics, Philosophy, and Psychology, with an Honours degree in Transpersonal Psychology and Philosophy, and Diploma in Integral Coaching.

 My work is devoted to the upliftment, inspiration, and re-membering of our collective humanity, as well as the natural capacities, powers, and openings that are our birthright.